 The Medical Assisting Department goals for each academic year include expanding the advisory board when necessary experts are needed, review and update curriculum, certificates, and degree offered with assistance from advisory board in order to meet the needs of the medical community.
 The Medical Assisting courses are all taught by dedicated, experienced adjunct faculty members.
-There are no full time faculty members in the department at this time due to the expertise that each faculty member brings to the team.
+There is one non-tenured full-time faculty member teaching in the Career Advancement Academy (accelerated one-year program for the Medical Administrative Assistant) who is paid out of a grant.
+There are no full time faculty members teaching the traditional courses in the department at this time due to the expertise that each faculty member brings to the team.
 Each professor participates in promoting the program throughout San Mateo County.
 An ongoing goal for the Medical Assisting Department is to provide a steady stream of medical administrative assistants, medical coding specialists, medical assistants, and medical billing specialists to the workforce.
 While statistics show an increasing need for allied health care professionals there is a difference between need and what health facilities can afford.